Dozier914/To-Do-List/To-Do-List/README.md

 The items in the list are stored through a JSON file, properly parsed, so when the app is closed and opened again the items remain available.

+Thank you for checking this out and contact me if you would like to suggest improvements.